Muzry/MChat_Server/README.md

 - [ ] 好友动态

 ---
-This repo is coding for simulating Wechat_Server.
+This repo is coding for simulating Wechat_Server with Java.
 It will implement fllowing functions:

 - [ ] Register